evocellnet/ksea/README.md

 library("ksea")
 ```

 Next create some fake data.
 In one hand, we create a list named `regulons` containing a vector per kinase with the names of the known substrates.
-Secondly, we create a vector sites with quantifications for the sites going from A to Z.
+Secondly, we create a vector sites with quantifications for the sites going from A to Z. Finally, we sort the quantifications.

 ```r